 Addicted to Attaching – how can we stop?

 It’s so quick, and easy, and tempting… and most email applications even try to predict which file you want to upload so you don’t have to search for it.
 However, do not despair!
 The alternative File Sharing Systems have cropped up just as plenteously as vaping stores have as an alternative to cigarettes.

 Unlike email, File Sharing Systems were built with security in mind.
-This usually means that your files are stored on secure servers, can be accessed through cloud-based hyperlinks that expire after a certain time, are regularly scanned for malware or potential weaknesses and can be audited to monitor for any unusual access activity.
+This usually means that your files are stored on secure servers, can be accessed through cloud-based hyperlinks that expire after a certain time and are regularly scanned for malware or potential weaknesses.
+Not to mention being able to audit and monitor for any unusual access activity.

 For Ease: Finances Online posted this list of top file-sharing services (RP Translate does not endorse any one service over another).

 At RPT, our system also has the added benefit of providing a client portal, enabling you to upload, download and access cloud-based files directly.